What is Segment Margin?

 From the analysis of the segment margins, the company’s management may identify the strength or weakness of each business component.
 The analysis of segment margins can be helpful even if the company is profitable overall.
 It can help address the issues of business segments with lower-than-average profitability or whose profitability has experienced a significant decline.

 Segment margin analysis is valuable for management’s decision-making, as it helps to evaluate past management decisions and to identify major operating problems within different segments of the company.

 Most publicly-traded companies disclose their financial results according to business segments and geographic locations.
 The information is disclosed on the company’s reports or regulatory filings (e.g., 10-K).

 The segment margin is calculated using the following formula:

 The revenues and costs used in the calculation of the segment margin should be attributable to the segment.
 It is not recommended to include costs traceable to overall corporate expenses, since the costs are usually irrelevant to the operations of a segment.
 Inclusion of the corporate costs can distort the calculations of the segment margin and the conclusions drawn from it.

 Orange Inc. is a technology company that produces two main products: smartphones and laptops.
 The table below is the summary of the company’s financial results broken down by products:

-Due to the intense competition in the market, the company decided to improve its operations by investing in one of the product lines.
-To choose the most suitable product line, the management chose to evaluate the segment margins of its different product lines.
+Due to intense competition in the market, the company decided to improve operations by investing more in one of the product lines.
+To choose the most suitable product line, the management chose to evaluate the segment margins of each product line.

 Based on the company’s segment analysis, it is obvious that the smartphones offer a much larger segment margin (42%) than the laptops (20%).
-The investments in the smartphone product line is a better option than investing in the laptop product line because the former will generate larger profits for the company.
+Investing in the smartphone product line is a better option than investing in the laptop product line because the former will generate larger profits.